 It wasn’t an easy road.
 Have you ever been in a group text with three people trying to coordinate dinner plans?
 Imagine that, but for launching a website.
 Also, conference calls are way hard when all of your voices sound identical.

 We know we’ve got the history chops to make this work.
-I mean, we were once in a home-grown performance of The First Thanksgiving that brought down the house full of our relatives and closest friends.
+I mean, we were dragged to seemingly every historical site on the East Coast throughout our childhood, and we LOOOOVED IT.